 To get started in the lawn care business, all you need is a lawn mower, which means that there’s potentially lots of competition to mow and trim lawns in your neighborhood and city.

 Your rivals range from kids in high school mowing lawns for a few bucks as a side business to small mom-and-pop lawn care providers to local lawn care companies with sometimes dozens of crews operating around town.

 How can you stand out from the crowd of lawn care services?
 How can your mowing, trimming, and other outdoor services be better than the competition?
 Find what makes your lawn care business unique, like offering more affordable work than your peers and more lawn care services than other pros.

 Pro Tip: Make a great first impression.
-Show up on time, meet the homeowner or property manager and learn the lay of the land (or the lay of the lawn).
+Show up on time, meet the homeowner, and learn the lay of the land (or the lay of the lawn).
 Just listening goes a long way to building a lasting relationship and longtime lawn care customer.

-The lawn mowing season lasts from springtime through fall across much of the United States, which promises a steady income from around March until November.
+The lawn mowing season lasts from springtime through fall across much of the United States, which promises a steady income from around March until November, depending on where you live.

 What will you do during the remaining months of the year to keep the lights on and pay the heating bills at home?
 Some lawn care pros trade their mowers for snow blowers during winter.

-Other lawn care pros offer additional winter services, such as leaf removal, fertilization, aeration, weed control, bush trimming, and gutter cleaning.
+Other lawn care pros offer additional winter services, including the following: